trai-lynne-cloud/tlcore/README.md

 ### Behavior

-* Incidents may be generated manually through the Control API
+- Incidents may be generated manually through the Control API
-* Incidents may be generated automatically through sustained degradation detection
+- Incidents may be generated automatically through sustained degradation detection
-* All incidents are validated before creation
+- All incidents are validated before creation
-* All incidents follow a shared schema
+- Incidents are managed through a defined lifecycle
+- Incident transitions are recorded independently from incident records
-* Incidents are stored in-memory for inspection and observability testing
+- Incident data is stored in-memory for observability testing and inspection

 ---